EIN (Employer Identification Number)

 A LLC (Limited Liability Company) It is an entity governed by the legislation of the US state where it is created (Delaware, New Mexico, Wyoming, etc.).

-This means that it is subject to US regulations, even if you operate 100% online and live in Spain or Europe.
+This means that it is subject to US regulations, even if you operate 100 % online and live in Spain or Europe.

-Now then, What makes the tax difference is not where the LLC was created, but how and from where it actually operates.
+Now then, What makes the tax difference is not where the LLC was created, but how and from where it actually operates..

-⚠️ The key point: do you have Permanent Establishment in Spain?
+The key point: do you have Permanent Establishment in Spain?

-According to the Article 5 of the OECD Model Convention and the Article 6 of the Non-Resident Tax Law:
+According to the Article 5 of the OECD Model Convention and the Article 6 of the Non-Resident Tax Law, a foreign entity has a PE in Spain if:

-✅ If you DO NOT have an EP, the LLC does not pay taxes in Spain as a company.
+If you DO NOT have an EP, the LLC does not pay taxes in Spain as a company.

 Instead, the benefits are attributed to the owner, who pays personal income tax as a natural person under the Income Attribution Regime.